BadCoder1337/nvim-latex/README.md

 ## Usage

-Try the command `:TsToLuaPlugin dump 1 2 3 4`
+Try the command `:LaTeX dump 1 2 3 4`
 to see if `tstoluaplugin` is installed correctly.

 You should see: `{ 1, 2, 3, 4 }` printed.
 So much wow.